cmenguy/cmenguy.github.io/content/pages/about.md

     </div>
     <div class="col-md-8">
 <br/>
-Not a huge social media freak so the best way to reach me is to contact me at my personal email address (see on the side).
+Not a huge social media freak so the best way to reach me is to contact me at my personal email address (hint: see on the side).
 I try to contribute to the open-source and data communities via the following channels:
 <ul>
     <li><b>StackOverflow</b>: I have been very active on the <i>hadoop</i> and related tags, have had less time to participate recently but still look at it at least once a day.</li>